-Abandoned pets and plants that are released into the wild may become a serious problem.
+Abandoned pets, especially exotic pets (such as reptiles, amphibians, and fish), and plants that are released into the wild may become a serious problem.
 Never release unwanted home or classroom pets, animals, or plants into the wild, such as rivers, streams, lakes, or stormwater ponds.
+There are options available to rehome an unwanted pet in Washington.

 Most unwanted pets will not survive in the wild and may suffer before death.
 If it does manage to survive, it may harm the environment and businesses.
 Invasive species cost the United States billions of dollars each year.
 Some of the most devastating invasive species originally were sold as pets or plants for gardens, ponds, and aquariums.